-One of the big questions been asked today by many Jewish leaders is – How do we create long standing meaningful connections between Jewish People and Jewish communities around the world in a time of social distance and diversity of Jewish expressions?
+One of the main questions being asked by Jewish leaders and educators today is, how do we create long- term, meaningful connections between Jewish People and communities around the world in a time of physical distance and a lack of cohesion of Jewish expressions?

 In an address to this question, over the course of 2019 Melitz has been working on developing the “Sfat Am” program.
 The aim is to create awareness as to the importance of the Hebrew language as a key element in and of itself in connecting Jews to one another and strengthening Jewish identity and sense of belonging.
 As one leading Jewish American educator put it, “Today in North America, we celebrate 100 years of failure in teaching Hebrew as a second language”.

 This statement is inaccurate, but is inspired by a sense of deep concern.
 The questions which automatically come to mind upon hearing it are, why teach children to read a language they do not understand?
 Should Hebrew be a “second language” for Jews?
 What is the purpose of teaching Hebrew to children who do not see its relevance or any future use for it?

 Hebrew is not a second language, it’s a way in which Jews should talk.
 It is key to our culture and we should teach to love it.
 Eliezer Ben Yehuda took the Hebrew language and structurally innovated it.
 Like the Jewish pioneer that he was, he drew the cultural anchor of Hebrew from out of a narrow space, and leveraged it in the name of a broader goal- that of turning a people from centuries of oppression into a People rebirthed.
 He understood that the Hebrew language is crucial in enabling Jews to fulfill the promise offered by Zionism.
 He hoped that Hebrew could be a source of Jewish creativity and a newborn culture thousands of years old.